dome9/cloud-bots/README.md

 enabled could trigger the bot *cloud\_trailenable*, to create and enable a CloudTrail.

-You can also use the CloudBots without Dome9, using the same triggers, but sourced from your application (details for configuring this included).
+You can also use the CloudBots without CloudGuard, using the same triggers, but sourced from your application (details for configuring this included).

 ## How does it work?

-To use Dome9 cloudbots, you deploy a CFT stack in your AWS account (or one of your accounts).
+To use CloudGuard cloudbots, you deploy a CFT stack in your AWS account (or one of your accounts).
 This stack has the bots, and an AWS Lambda function that runs the bots.

 You also create an SNS in your AWS account, which is triggers the Lambda function.
 Finally, to connect a specific compliance rule in a ruleset with a bot, you add a remediation flag in the rule.
-If this rule fails during a compliance assessment, the Dome9 Compliance Engine will send an event message to the SNS, with details about the bot to be triggered (and any parameters that are needed when it is run).
+If this rule fails during a compliance assessment, the CloudGuard Compliance Engine will send an event message to the SNS, with details about the bot to be triggered (and any parameters that are needed when it is run).
 This will trigger the Lambda function, which runs the specified bot on the entity in